astroswarm/site/_posts/2017-10-07-the-astrolab-a-next-generation-astronomy-computer.md

 Beta participants will receive perks, including:
 * Preferred pricing over a general production unit.
 * A satisfaction guarantee: you may return your Astrolab for a full refund at the end of the Beta.
-* Public recognition on the AstroSwarm platform (coming later this year).
+* Public recognition on the AstroSwarm platform.
 * Free hardware upgrades to production-spec units (if such upgrades are found to be necessary).

 If you're not comfortable with new technology, or if experiencing a bug will annoy you, the beta program is not for you.
 That's okay -- we'd love to have you on board after the spacedust settles!